AlTimofeyev/pypalex/README.md

   - Converts normal color palette into pastel.
 - `--pastel-dark`
   - Converts dark color palette into pastel.
-- `--sat_pref`
-  - Gives preference to more saturated colors of all color palettes.
-- `--sat_pref-light`
-  - Gives preference to more saturated colors of the light color palette.
-- `--sat_pref-normal`
-  - Gives preference to more saturated colors of the normal color palette.
-- `--sat_pref-dark`
-  - Gives preference to more saturated colors of the dark color palette.
 - `-v --version`
   -  Prints the PyPalEx version.